 Other man-made attractions

 - Jaruga Hydroelectric Power Plant - Šibenik-Knin.
 Second oldest operating hydroelectric plant in the world after Niagara (United States), operating since 28 August 1895.

 - Krk Bridge - Primorje-Gorski Kotar.
 Beautiful concrete arch bridge consisting of two parts, divided by island.
 Built in 1980, longest arch is 390 m long.

 - Stari Grad Plain - Split-Dalmatia.
 Hvar island for most part consists of limestone cliffs and Stari Grad Plain here is untypical fertile area.
 Since the early 4th century BC nearly intact here has been preserved the ancient Greek agricultural landscape with division in parcels (chora) by stone walls and ancient paths.
 This picturesque agricultural landscape still is used as 2,500 years ago.

 - Trsteno arboretum - Dubrovnik-Neretva.
 The oldest European arboretum, developed by the noble family of Gučetić/Gozze in the late 15th century.
-Park has undergone development as Gothic Renaissance, Barocco Renaissance and Romantic park.
-Park developed around summer residence, also built in 15th century.
+Park has undergone development as Gothic Renaissance, Baroque Renaissance and Romantic park.
+Park developed around summer residence, also built in the 15th century.
 Park has high esthetic value and uses well the natural landscape with the sea in the background.

 - Zmajeva špilja (Drakonjina špilja) - Brač Island, Split-Dalmatia.
-Natural cave, hermitage of Glagolitic monks from 15th century.
+Natural cave, hermitage of Glagolitic monks from the 15th century.
 Cave is adorned with unusual carvings of mythical beings including dragon, as well as ancient cult symbols.
 Site of legends about werewolves, witches.